ashifolfi/reminiscences-mod/README.md

 # Reminiscences Mod
 A mod for SRB2 that ports old character mods to the latest version with tons of tweaks and new content.

+## NOTICE
+**This mod is currently in an unfinished state with no stable releases!**

+This code has not been battle tested and as such cannot be considered stable.
+Hell some things just straight up aren't even finished.
+Please keep this in mind.

 ## Development
 Due to SRB2's ability to load folders, testing the mod during development is as easy as launching SRB2 using the following parameters on the command line: